shaloo/docs.arcana/docs/web3-stack/protocol.md

 ## ADKG Subsystem

-{{config.extra.arcana.company_name}} has made great strides since our alpha SDK release.
-Our new [[concept-adkg|asynchronous distributed key generation (ADKG)]] algorithm is now part of the {{config.extra.arcana.company_name}} protocol, offering improved security and efficiency in key share generation.
+{{config.extra.arcana.sdk_name}} has evolved since its alpha release.
+The new [[concept-adkg|asynchronous distributed key generation (ADKG)]] algorithm is now part of the {{config.extra.arcana.company_name}} protocol, offering improved security and efficiency in key share generation.

 Refer to the [{{config.extra.arcana.company_name}} Technical Whitepaper](https://www.notion.so/Arcana-Technical-Docs-a1d7fd0d2970452586c693e4fee14d08) for more details on ADKG.